 Paint

-We chose this color palette, because we wanted some “drama”.
-The contrast of deep, rich colored walls with bright white trim provides that drama.
+We chose this color scheme because we wanted some “drama”.
+The contrast of deep, rich-colored walls with bright white trim provides that drama.
 The walls are painted with Sherwin-Williams Down Pour (SW 6516), in a satin finish, while all the trim is Behr Alkyd White Semi-Gloss Enamel.
-I’ve never worked with an alkyd paint; it definitely takes getting used to, but I love the finish.
+I’ve never worked with alkyd paint; it takes getting used to, but I love the finished product.

 Lighting

-I could not find a ceiling mounted light that would fit, and that was approved for use in a bathroom.
-After searching for weeks, we decided to just keep the one we have.
+I could not find a ceiling-mounted light that would fit, and that was approved for use in a bathroom.
+After searching for weeks, we decided to just keep the one we had.
+Maybe one day we will come back and re-address new light fixtures.

-Although we had to switch directions with our design, and didn’t get our “dream bathroom”, this bathroom remodeling project is done and we are so happy with it.
+Although we had to switch directions with our design, and didn’t get our “dream bathroom”, this bathroom remodeling project is done and it is definitely a better bathroom than it was before.
+The final product feels like a whole new bathroom.